httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 {: title="Non-normative examples of Dictionary member canonicalization."}

-## Specialty Content Fields {#specialty-content}
+## Specialty Components {#specialty-content}

-Content not found in an HTTP header can be included in the signature base string by defining a content identifier and the canonicalization method for its content.
+Message components not found in an HTTP field can be included in the signature input by defining a component identifier and the canonicalization method for its component value.

-To differentiate specialty content identifiers from HTTP headers, specialty content identifiers MUST start with the "at" `@` character.
-This specification defines the following specialty content identifiers:
+To differentiate specialty component identifiers from HTTP fields, specialty component identifiers MUST start with the "at" `@` character.
+This specification defines the following specialty component identifiers:

 @signature-params
 : The signature metadata parameters for this signature. ({{signature-params}})